Tennessee 2018 Elk Permit

 A Chance to Hunt Elk in Tennessee

-The Tennessee Wildlife Resources Agency announced the issuance of seven Special Elk Take Permits for the upcoming 2017 hunting season along with one Young Sportsman permit (resident only, ages 13-16).
+The Tennessee Wildlife Resources Agency announced the issuance of seven Special Elk Take Permits for the upcoming 2018 hunting season along with one Young Sportsman permit (resident only, ages 13-16).
 Six of the special permits will be issued through the TWRA quota hunt drawing system.
-The seventh permit for participation in Tennessee's ninth managed elk hunt will be awarded to Tennessee Wildlife Resources Foundation.
+The seventh permit for participation in Tennessee's tenth managed elk hunt will be awarded to Tennessee Wildlife Resources Foundation.